vircadia/vircadia-docs-sphinx/docs/source/host/quick-start.rst

 Windows
 ----------------------------

-1. Download Vircadia (full, not Interface only).
+1. Download the Vircadia Installer.
 2. Use the `Express` install option, or if you use the `Custom` option ensure that both the `Vircadia Interface` and `Vircadia Sandbox` options are checked.
 Vircadia Sandbox is the domain server.

 .. image:: _images/full-install-components.png

 3. In your start menu, search for and run `Vircadia Sandbox`.
 4. Go to ``http://localhost:40100/`` in your web browser and complete the wizard to set up your domain.
 If the server is on a different machine, then replace 'localhost' with its IP address.
-5. In your Vircadia Interface, open the `Explore` app and enter `localhost` (or the server's IP address) to get there.
+5. In your Vircadia Interface, open the `Explore` app and enter `localhost` (or the server's address) to get there.

 ----------------------------
-Linux .rpm
+Amazon Linux 2
 ----------------------------

 1. Open your terminal.